A Universal Circuit Set Using the $S_3$ Quantum Double: Remarks on quantum error correction

 Indeed, QEC in the anyon configuration is sufficient for correcting circuit-level noise.
 In $\mathcal{D}(S_3)$, ribbon operators generate all possible anyon excitations.
 Thus, in the anyon configuration picture, correcting anyon errors is equivalent to addressing errors induced by specific $F^{R,C;u,v}_{\rho}$ operators.
-In Appendix~\ref{appendix:Proof_completeness_anyon_ops}, we prove that the shortest ribbon operators form a complete orthonormal basis.gRecall that an ECC that can correct errors in one complete orthonormal basis can correct arbitrary circuit-level noise with the same support~\cite{Nielsen_Chuang_2010}.
+In Appendix~\ref{appendix:Proof_completeness_anyon_ops}, we prove that the shortest ribbon operators form a complete orthonormal basis.
+Recall that an error-correcting code that can correct errors in one complete orthonormal basis can correct arbitrary circuit-level noise with the same support~\cite{Nielsen_Chuang_2010}.
 Therefore, we only need to operate the QEC algorithm in the anyon configuration picture.

-In all the computation task, each step of moving a single anyons requires local anyon charge measurement.
+In all the computation tasks, each step of moving a single anyon requires local anyon charge measurement.
 Therefore, we can naturally incorporate QEC by always performing the global $\mathcal{M}_K$ measurement.
 This enables us to propose a general scheme for doing computation and simultaneously correcting circuit-level noise.
 Given an initial configuration $Q_0$ and the target configuration $Q$, we can iteratively apply the following protocol until reaching the final state

 In each round, $\mathcal{M}_K$ maps the input state $\mathcal{E}(Q_0)$, corrupted by some error channel $\mathcal{E}$, into the anyon configuration $Q_1$.
-Then we apply the decoding algorithm to determine how to manipulate the anyons and apply $F^{R,C}_{\rho_{h/v}}$ afterwards, represented as a recovery operation $\mathcal{R}$.
+Then we apply the decoding algorithm to determine how to manipulate the anyons and apply $F^{R,C}_{\rho_{h/v}}$ afterward, represented as a recovery operation $\mathcal{R}$.
 The new state $\mathcal{R}(Q_1)$ is fed to the next round as the input.
-The QEC and computation is deemed successful if the configuration $Q$ is achieved without logical errors.
+The QEC and computation are deemed successful if the configuration $Q$ is achieved without logical errors.